snotskie/ttrpg/md/index.md

 The following pages describe **Aptitudes**, **Specializations**, and the **Abilities** they grant you.
 As your read, you may want to consult the **Playing the Game** chapter to learn more about the rules Abilities interact with.

-To help you select the Abilities you will start the game with, begin to imagine the kind of character taking shape in your mind. **Have you seen characters like them before** in movies, TV shows, and books?
+To help you select the Aptitudes you will start the game with, begin to imagine the kind of character taking shape in your mind. **Have you seen characters like them before** in movies, TV shows, and books?
 Try to envision the people from your favorite fictional stories that your character takes after.

 Then with that in mind **select two** areas from the **Aptitudes Areas** table below to begin the game apt in.
 If you begin the game with a Stat Die of size $d8$, **select a third** area as well.
 These Aptitudes will grant you Abilities.